RIDA in Operation

 What RIDA built.

 A unit economics analysis that isolated actual operational hours, embedded costs, and effective hourly rates per service type.
-The findings showed that identical fee structures masked fundamentally different economics depending on matter complexity.
+Identical fee structures masked different economics depending on matter complexity.
 A fixed fee that requires minimal execution time produces a strong margin.
-The same fee on a complex, time-intensive matter produces a very different one.
-In a practice operating with lean overhead and high throughput, every hour of operational capacity carries a real opportunity cost.
+The same fee on a complex, time-intensive matter produces a weak one.
+In a practice running lean overhead at high throughput, every hour of operational capacity carries a real opportunity cost.
 Small pricing gaps compounded across a full year at volume become material numbers.

 A pricing review framework to evaluate each arrangement against actual delivery cost, hours consumed per matter type, and marginal contribution.
 The practice gained a mechanism to identify which arrangements were priced correctly, which required restructuring, and which should be declined if the economics did not support delivery at current capacity.